 Later in his Army career, Spoehr served in senior leadership positions in the Pentagon, responsible for charting the Army’s future year financial plans, developing equipment modernization strategies, and achieving business efficiencies and reform.
 Analysis and recommendations conducted by Spoehr were used by the Secretary of the Army and other senior leaders to reduce or eliminate military headquarters, reduce back-office costs, and streamline lengthy bureaucratic processes, saving millions of taxpayer dollars.
 He has published articles describing methods to make the military more efficient and effective and is a widely requested speaker on these topics.

 His operational experiences include service with combat units including the 82nd Airborne Division and the 1st Armored Division.
 Spoehr participated in Operation Urgent Fury (the invasion of Grenada) and in 2011 served as Deputy Commanding General, U.S. Forces Iraq in Operation New Dawn, where he successfully oversaw the safe withdrawal of all U.S. forces and equipment from Iraq ahead of schedule, one of the most complex and logistically intensive operations ever attempted by the U.S. military.

-Spoehr holds a bachelor’s degree in biology from the College of William and Mary in Williamsburg, Virginia; a master’s degree in public administration from Webster University in St. Louis, Missouri; and a master’s degree in strategic studies from the U.S. Army War College in Carlisle, Pennsylvania.
+He earned a bachelor’s degree in Biology from the College of William and Mary, Williamsburg, Virginia, a masters of arts in Public Administration from Webster University in St. Louis, Missouri, and a master of arts in Strategic Studies from the U.S. Army War College, Carlisle, Pennsylvania.

-Spoehr and his wife, Cynthia, live in Alexandria, Virginia, where he enjoys kayaking, home repair, and hiking.
-They have two grown children, Catherine and Peter, and two grandchildren.
+He and his wife, Cynthia, live in Alexandria, Virginia, where he enjoys kayaking, home repair, and hiking.
+They have two grown children, Catherine and Peter, who served with the 2nd Cavalry Regiment in Afghanistan, and five grandchildren.